 Some expat websites will have a section on the site specifically for finding jobs.
 Try one of these sites too:

-There are many Facebook groups for those in the tech industry to start looking for jobs.
+Some Facebook groups have also been created to help tech workers discover job opportunities.
 Among them are Berlin Tech Jobs and Relocation.
 Both FB groups regularly post jobs that have relocation as a benefit.

-VanHack was created specifically to help connect software developers with job positions that include relocation.
-The main country that they feature is Canada, but you can also find a range of postings in European countries like Denmark, France, Germany, Spain, to name but a few.
+VanHack was created specifically to help connect software developers with job openings that include relocation.
+Their primary market is Canada, but you can also find a few postings from other countries, such as Germany, and fully remote positions.

 To get a free ticket to the TJF events:

-TJF is organizing virtual events in 10+ countries around the world, including Europe.
+TJF is organising virtual events in 10+ countries around the world, mostly in Europe.

 Alexandra is a marketing enthusiast with a passion for launching and growing HR-Tech products, such as Relocate.me.
 She believes content marketing is about delivering high-quality content that provides value—not just generating leads.
 Alexandra has been involved in tech recruitment since 2016.